A-Z of Student Services

 The Office of Alumni Relations and the WCSU Alumni Association keep their alumni connected to the university by providing opportunities for graduates to come back to campus.
 They are invited to attend alumni and university events, volunteer for events on and off campus and participate in campus life.
 Alumni receive routine emails listing events/activities, and invitations to special alumni receptions and events.
 They have access to special alumni career services and programs.
 Additionally, all WCSU graduates will be now be ‘Life Members’ of the Alumni Association.

 Westside Classroom Bldg.
-4th floor, in the Robert S. Young Library
+Suite 433, in the Robert S. Young Library

 Walk-ins are welcome; appointments are recommended.

 Get an edge!
 Use the Ancell Commons Community FREE resources:

 - Tutoring in business, justice and law, economics 211 and 213, and Microsoft Office

 - Study space, meeting rooms and technology

 - Ancell Day, September 11, 2019, 11:30 a.m. to 1:30 p.m. (rain date 9/18)